 Purchase your copy today

-As we mentioned, our MARKETING INSIGHTS FOR 2018 presentation (comprising at least 150 slides) will be published in early December.
+As we mentioned, our MARKETING INSIGHTS FOR 2018 presentation (comprising at least 150 slides) will be published in mid-December.
 It’s unbranded, for you to present as you see fit to your clients.

 This presentation looks ahead at what marketers should expect and plan for in 2018, across a wide variety of industries and technologies — based on local and global trends you may not yet have had the opportunity to examine — turning those forecasts into a comprehensive NZ MARKETING INSIGHTS FOR 2018 report & slide deck in PowerPoint format (with accompanying notes) – information that you can easily present to your team and your clients, bringing everyone up to speed on the latest New Zealand marketing insights as we accelerate towards 2018.